KEINOS/go-totp/README.md

 pemKey, err := key.PEM()

-// Get the secret key in TOTP URI format string. uriKey := key.URI()
+// Get the secret key in TOTP URI format string.
+// This is equivalent to key.String().
+uriKey := key.URI()

-// Get the secret value in Base32 format string. base32Key := key.Secret.Base32()
+// Get the secret value in Base32 format string.
+// This is equivalent to key.Secret.String().
+base32Key := key.Secret.Base32()

 // Get the secret value in Base62 format string.